 Now, here is a seriously last-minute decor project that will bring a little garden to the table.
-These ornamental gourd candle holders are fun to make and surprisingly long-lasting.
-Gourds are a much harder version of winter squash and pumpkins, making them perfect for decor that can hold their own for the holiday season.
+These ornamental gourd candle holders are elegant, cozy, fun to make, and surprisingly long-lasting.
+Gourds are a much harder version of winter squash and pumpkins, making them perfect for decor that can hold its own for the holiday season.
 Bumpy, colorful gourds can be found in most any grocery store or garden center in the fall, but they are also very easy to grow.

 Growing Ornamental Gourds